Early Care and Education, Infant/Toddler Concentration (A.A.S.)

 6a: Identifying and involving oneself with the early childhood field

-6b: Knowing about and upholding ethical standards and other professional guidelines
+6b: Knowing about and upholding ethical standards and other early childhood professional guidelines

-6c: Engaging in continuous, collaborative learning to inform practice
+6c: Engaging in continuous, collaborative learning to inform practice; using technology effectively with young children, with peers, and as a professional resource.

 6d: Integrating knowledgeable, reflective, and critical perspectives on early education

-6e: Engaging in informed advocacy for children and the profession 5a: Understanding content knowledge and resources in academic disciplines
+6e: Engaging in informed advocacy for young children and the early childhood profession

-- A minimum cumulative GPA of 2.5 is required for all ECD coursework.
-Student must complete all program required coursework with a “C” or higher.
+A minimum cumulative GPA of 2.0 is required for all ECD coursework.
+Students must complete all program required coursework with a “C” or higher.
+Students wishing to transfer to a four-year institution may need a higher GPA to be accepted into the education program there.

 Notes about individual classes

-- Students seeking to transfer to a four-year university to complete South Carolina state teaching certificate requirements must meet with an ECD program advisor for specific requirements and pass all three sections of PRAXIS 1
+Students seeking to transfer to a four-year institution to complete South Carolina state teaching certificate requirements must meet with an ECD program advisor for specific requirements.
+Most four-year institutions require students to pass all three sections of PRAXIS 1 (Core) for entrance into their education programs.